-Silent Goods is a brand that asks the question – Is it really possible to go against the grain and to create a fledgeling, sustainable and transparent brand that’s distributed through online sales only?
+Silent Goods is a brand that asks the question – Is it possible to go against the grain and to create a fledgling, sustainable and transparent brand that’s distributed through online sales only?

 In our present fashion landscape brands typically make the cut by learning to shout the loudest with marketing nous and myriad Instagram followers.
 They also, invariably have the deepest pockets to fund expensive product development and grandiose launches.

 Doing the opposite to your competitors may all be well and good but why bother?

 If atypical brands do survive – the route to survival will be slow and hand-to-mouth.

 How do these brave hearts plan to grab market share from the likes of E-tailers Everlane and Patagonia who have succumbed to the pressure of launching physical stores, and who is their ideal customer?

 In fact, where will they find customers if they don’t also have bricks and mortar store to attract passing trade?

 I caught up with Oliver Ruuger the creative director of new brand Silent Goods to question his and his teams’ motivation behind launching a brand that has chosen to go down the road least travelled.

 Tell us about your brand.
 Why Silent Goods and why now?

 For me, it feels like it’s been a very long time coming.